|

 obtain His righteousness – The only way to understand this verse is to

-take it literally, that God has placed the sin of the world upon His Son when He
+take it literally, that God has took the sin of the world and nailed it to the cross, so that

 no interpretation; there is nothing figurative about it, nor is it a metaphor

 for something else.
-Jesus somehow literally became sin on the cross, meaning
+Jesus somehow literally became sin on the cross, which is a

-that a spiritual transaction took place between the Father, Son and Holy Spirit,
+mystery.
+A spiritual transaction took place between the Father, Son and Holy

-mankind and his nemesis the devil.
+and between mankind and his enemy the devil.
 The Father made His Son take the punishment

 of our sin.
-This means at the moment Jesus needed His Father most, Christ was
+The moment Jesus needed His Father most, Christ was

-separated from the Holy Spirit while dying on the cross.
+separated from the Holy Spirit.
 He was thus alienated

-from God, who placed all our sins on Christ, paying our full penalty for us.
+from God, who placed all our sins on Christ at that moment, paying the full penalty for

-None of my righteousness is added or even required for His grace; then again, it
+None of my righteousness is required for His grace, for it

 righteousness of faith that bonds with the sacrifice of Jesus’ cross that

-gives me access to Him and all His promises, including and especially eternal
+gives us access to Him and to all His promises, including and especially the

-generosity and willingness to go through this for all mankind.
-The beauty and
+generosity and willingness to go through His trials for all mankind.
+This is the beauty and

-wonder of the cross was that the moment of Christ’s condemnation was also the
+wonder of the cross: the moment of Christ’s condemnation was also the

 moment of Satan’s demise.
 God has been dismantling Satan in stages, first